Lena Gercke: Career

-Modelling
+Modeling

-On 14 August 2004, Gercke won a casting call for fast food chain Burger King.
-She was represented by Langer-Pueschel who booked her for photoshoots, catwalk shows, and dance performances.
+On 14 August 2004, Gercke won a casting call for fast-food chain Burger King.
+She was represented by Langer-Pueschel, who booked her for photo shoots, catwalk shows, and dance performances.
 At the beginning of 2006, she attended a casting call for Germany's Next Topmodel hosted by Heidi Klum.
-Upon winning the competition, she received an advertising contract with the fashion label OuiSet, a modeling contract with IMG Models in Paris, the cover shoot for the June 2006 issue of German Cosmopolitan and an advertising contract with Microsoft for Windows Live.
-She also appeared in magazines such as the American issues of Cosmopolitan, Sports Week, Glamour and on the cover of French Votre Beauté.

-She was featured in print campaigns of H&M, Mexx and Geox.
-In 2010, she walked on New York Fashion Week for the Spring season of Custo Barcelona.
+Upon winning the competition, she received an advertising contract with the fashion label OuiSet, a modeling contract with IMG Models in Paris, the cover shoot for the June 2006 issue of German Cosmopolitan, and an advertising contract with Microsoft for Windows Live.
+She also appeared in magazines such as the American issues of Cosmopolitan, Sports Week, and Glamour, and on the cover of French Votre Beauté.
+She was featured in print campaigns of H&M, Mexx, and Geox.
+In 2010, she walked on New York Fashion Week for the spring season of Custo Barcelona.

 Television

 In 2013, Gercke became a judge on Das Supertalent.
 In 2014, her sister joined the show for a surprise audition.
-In 2015, she hosted the prime time hidden camera show Prankenstein.
-From 2015 to 2021, she present with Thore Schölermann the talent show on ProSieben and on Sat.1 The Voice of Germany and from 2018 they present The Voice Senior on Sat.1.
+In 2015, she hosted the primetime hidden camera show Prankenstein.
+From 2015 to 2021, she presented with Thore Schölermann on the talent show on ProSieben and on Sat.1 The Voice of Germany and from 2018, they presented on The Voice Senior on Sat.1.

 Personal life

-Gercke's relationship with a film director, Dustin Schöne, became known in April 2019.
-They have two daughters (born 2020 and 2022).
+Gercke's relationship with a film director and fishing tackle entrepreneur, Dustin Schöne, became known in April 2019.
+They have two daughters born in July 2020 and in December 2022.